cuboulder-csci2270/terminal-command-overview/README.md

 |  |--| math2350/
 ```

 In the above example, anything ending with a `/` is a directory, and everything else is a file.
-Levels of directory nesting are represented with tabs.
+Levels of directory nesting are represented with indentation.
 For instance, both the `assignments/` and `notes/` directories live inside of the `csci2270/` directory, which itself lives inside of `summer2024/`.
 For the remainder of the explanation below, we'll use the file hierarchy above.

 Any time we interact with the terminal, we are operating somewhere within our file hierarchy.
 In some ways, the file hierarchy *is* your computer.